LucasPG14/Pinball/README.md

 Consists of a 2D Pinball, using Box2D as the main Physics Engine.

 ## Controls
-- Use A, D or W to move the flippers.
+- Use A or D to move the flippers.
+Above and below move simultaneously
 - Space to kick the ball at the biggining.

 ## Debug Keys